-To achieve cognitive representation of sensory processes, sensory information derived from our senses (e.g. audition, vestibulation, olfaction/taste, somatosensation, nociception and vision) must, following its initial perception at the level of the sensor, be integrated at the level of the cortex.
-The transduction of this sensory information during first-order cortical integration, is followed by increasingly complex higher order processing, which enables the fine-tuning of the sensory percept such that behaviour and memory result.
+To enable cognitive representations of sensory processes, sensory information derived from our senses (e.g. audition, vestibulation, olfaction/taste, somatosensation, nociception and vision) must, following its initial perception at the level of the sensor, be integrated at the level of the cortex.
+The transduction of this sensory information, during first-order cortical integration, is followed by increasingly complex higher order processing, which enables the fine-tuning of the sensory percept such that behaviour and memory result.

-In this collaborative research centre (Sonderforschungsbereich, SFB) our goal is to implement a systems neuroscience approach to clarify key aspects of sensory processing at the cortical level.
-To do this we study humans and animals and integrate our empirical observations into computational models.
+In this collaborative research centre (Sonderforschungsbereich, SFB) we implement a systems neuroscience approach to clarify key aspects of sensory processing at the cortical level.
+To do this we study humans and animals, and integrate our empirical observations into computational models.
 We are particularly interested in understanding how sensory information processing leads to learning and memory formation, or to higher order representations such as categorisation, spatial representation, and explicit memory.

-Based on our current findings, we will focus in the second phase of the SFB on the clarification of how different cortical and subcortical structures interact in the enablement of information integration, on the scrutiny of the processes underlying the subsequent cortical reorganisation and plasticity, and on the mechanisms and brain structures that enable higher order representations of memory and sensory experience.
+Based on our current findings, in the third phase of the SFB we will focus on the clarification of how different cortical and subcortical structures interact in the enablement of information integration, on how neuromodulation and excitability status can determine cortical reorganisation and plasticity resulting from sensory learning, on a scrutiny of conditions that lead to cross- and multimodal information processing, and on the mechanisms and brain structures that enable higher order representations of memory and sensory experience.

 These levels are addressed by the two main research areas of the CRC, namely:

 Research Area A: Neuronal processing and integration of sensory information